iamirmasoud/bulkboto3/README.md

 ```

 ### Benchmark
-Uploaded 88800 small files (totally about 7GB) with 100 threads in 505 seconds.
+Uploaded 88800 small files (totally about 7GB) with 100 threads in 505 seconds that is about
+72X faster than the non-parallel mode.

 ## Contributing
 Any contributions you make are **greatly appreciated**.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.